 Reportedly, multiple dresses with slight variations were used throughout the evening, to reflect the emotional progression of the moments as they were remembered by young Briony.

 Peggy Carter, Captain America: The First Avenger & Agent Carter

 Here’s a costume choice for anyone who thinks that Peggy is the best part of Captain America, and that there should be more episodes of Agent Carter.
 Peggy, played by Hayley Atwell, has a lot of great looks throughout the film (with early 1940s styles) and the series (with post-war New York looks), but her most recognizable costume is her military uniform.

 Fortunately, the look of her Women’s Royal Service military uniform is easy to replicate.
 If you already have an olive green skirt suit, or even brown or tan, you can pair it with a white button shirt, brown or black pumps, victory rolls, and red lipstick.
 If you don’t have a suit, there is an option available on Amazon for about $50.
 Another choice would be to buy an affordable separate jacket and skirt.
-Or if you want something more ready-made, there are slightly more expensive Agent Carter costumes and Second World War Army Girl costumes.
+Or if you want something more ready-made, there are slightly more expensive Agent Carter costumes and Second World War costumes for women.